What are wisdom teeth?

 This depends on the position of your tooth and degree of impaction as well as the way it is impacted.
 Some can be quite straightforward to remove.
 More commonly, simple extraction is not possible and surgery is necessary to remove it.

 The type of the surgery needed depends on the position of the wisdom tooth.
-This may influence whether your operation is carried out under local anaesthesia alone or with additional intravenous sedation.
+This may influence whether your operation is carried out under local anaesthesia alone.

 All options can be discussed with you during a consultation appointment.